There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 There is less you can do in Yellowstone in the winter, but more at the same time.
 You can take a snowmobile tour around the park to spot wildlife, view the thermal features, and watch Old Faithful.
 If snowmobiling isn’t your thing, there is also a Snowcoach tour that takes you through the park to some of the main sights.
 You can even stay in Old Faithful Snow Lodge and Cabins with the glorious Old Faithful and the Upper Geyser Basin right outside your front door.
 This is a different lodge than the Old Faithful Inn which closes in the winter.

 If you prefer getting around on foot, you can also snowshoe and cross-country ski your way around the park.
 If you’re really brave, you can camp at the Mammoth Springs campground in the winter as well.
+This is such a unique national park to visit in winter because you get to see the steaming springs surrounded by snow.

 The roads are closed to cars in the winter, so the only way to see the park is by snowmobile, Snowcoach, snowshoe, or cross-country skis.
 Most facilities in the park are also closed in the winter.
 Closures start in early September and go through November.
 The only things that remain open are the Old Faithful Lodge and Cabins and the hotel and campground at Mammoth Hot Springs.

 Like Yellowstone an hour north, Grand Teton in the winter is wonderful.
 Like, I don’t love winter, but the Tetons in the winter is literally my favorite.
 It’s so pretty.
 There are no people.
 And I finally got to see a moose or 100.
 It’s a serene and relaxing experience unless you’re driving down the highway during a whiteout.
+This is my favorite national park to visit in winter.

 What to do